Vipin-Sharma/Vipin-Sharma.github.io/_posts/2020-07-13-TextBlocks.md

 tags: [java, JDK15]
 ---

-Initial draft, work in progress.
+The initial draft, work in progress.

 <!-- Attention -->
-### Do you find Java multiline Strings non readable ?
+### Do you find Java multiline Strings not readable?
-One of the goal for text blocks is to Simplify the task of writing Java programs by making it easy to express strings that span several lines of source code.
+One of the goals for text blocks is to Simplify the task of writing Java programs by making it easy to express strings that span several lines of source code.
 It makes code readable and bug free.
-Let's try to understand its importance using following example.
+Let's try to understand its importance using the following example.
 Can you spot a bug in below multiline String?

 ```java